rumashie/CSCI-499/README.md

 ### Spotify API
 - Get the Client_ID and Client_Secret at https://developer.spotify.com/dashboard
-- Go to constants.py and change the corrisponding variables with your own
+- Go to constants.py and change the corrisponding variables with your own and also get your Spotify username and paste it into the associated variable(you can find your username by going to Edit profile on your account page)
+- when create your first playlist the app will redirect you to a page where you have to allow access to create a playlist on you spotify account, in the terminal it will ask you to input the url, just copy and paste the url of the page you were redirected too and paste it in the terminal

 ## Running the code
 ### Chatbot